Iconos/Pokegenesys-Project/README.md

 Pokemon Sheet PDF is the simplified character sheets used for Pokemon.
 These are meant to be printed off and cut to size.
 They may be updated at a later date depending upon feedback or system changes.

 Current Roadmap:

 1: Testing

-2: Adding mainstay items such as Potion and Full Heal
+2: Adding mainstay items such as Potion and Full Heal.

 3: Clarifying evolution rules and language.

 4: Clarifying XP gain and spending rules.

 5: Creating a Trainer talent that unlocks and expands the leadership skill for checks involving leading a pokemon.
 May be expandable to include gym-leader or professor talents.

 6: Expanding the Catching module to include additional ball types.

 7: Adding a crafting module to include Ball and Potion crafting.

 8: Determining cost conversions between standard Pokemon sources and those used by the standard Genesys loadout.

 9: Putting everything together in a pdf or booklet that can be handed to players.

 10: Creating a searchable database that allows for encounter building and NPC generation.

 11: Creation of an Ability Module that adds the Pokemon Abilities from the main series.
 May look into converting heroic abilities.

 12: Assigning biome data to the Monster database for use with encounter building.

 13: Converting/creating a compatible pokemon-themed campaign for use with the system.
-I actually have one built, but a new one may be needed for a more authentic adventure.
+I actually have one built for another system, but a new one may be needed for a more authentic adventure.

 14: Creation of a Mystery Dungeon module.
 A set of rules for when the PCs are pokemon themselves.

+15: Conversion of Minion/rival/adversary groups into the more-thematic classifications of Horde, Totem, Ancient, and primal levelled pokemon.
+(My old setting had an additional classification of Eldritch, but I'm not sure where that would fit atm.)